brunofre/CS295-paxos/README.md

 #### Attack 1 (safety):

-Malicious leader tells everyone his proposal is accepted before he receive accept message from the majority.
+Malicious leader send `commit` after his proposal is accepted before he receive accept message from the majority.

 > Solution:
 > The inform message should include all accept messages.